jasonodonnell/postgres-operator-playbooks/hugo/content/installation/installing-metrics.md

 # Installing

-The following assumes the proper [prerequisites are satisfied](/getting-started/prerequisites) we can now install the PostgreSQL Operator.
+The following assumes the proper [prerequisites are satisfied](/getting-started/prerequisites) we can now install the Grafana and Prometheus services.

 ## Installing on Linux